hillaryychan/COMP3141/notes/05_Effects-and-State.md

 main :: IO ()
 ```

+The overall structure of an IO program in Haskell is:
+We have an IO shell which includes a main function and almost all the logic for the program is in pure functions inside it.
+Some times we have State monads, that encapsulate the internal state.

 ![haskell design strategy](../imgs/05-14_haskell-design-strategy.png)

 Example: given an input number `n`, print a triangle of `*` characters of base width n